 |Exam Name||Required Score|

 Duolingo English Test (DET)

-A minimum score of 110 is required with at least 100 in each subscore.
-This test of English will be reviewed during 2021 and a decision taken as to whether it should continue to be acceptable.
+A minimum score of 120 is required.
+This test of English will be reviewed during 2023 and a decision taken as to whether it should continue to be acceptable.

 |Test of English as a Foreign Language (TOEFL)||